Always be closing is an overused phrase sales managers have used for years.

 As the name indicates, Amiables just want to get along.
 In most cases, a fear of rejection limits their desire to ask for the sale.
 Instead, they will simply wait for the customers to approach them and say, “I’ll take it.”
 Needless to say, in an untrained state, they are not very successful at asking for the sale.

-This personality style is usually the most popular person on your salesfloor.
-However; they can be easily distracted, even while making a sale.
-The Expressive salesperson is the spark to creating a high energy sales environment, but that energy doesn't translate well if you look to them to manage others.
-They have their hands full managing themselves.
+This personality style is usually the most popular person on your sales floor.
+However, they can be easily distracted even while making a sale.
+The Expressive salesperson is the spark to creating a high-energy sales environment, but that energy doesn't translate well if you look to them to manage others.
+They have their hands full just managing themselves.

-How To Improve Their Sales Performance To Close The Sale
+How to Improve Sales Performance to Close the Sale

 Recognizing the different personality styles is just the first step in improving your sales team.
 While it may seem logical to only hire Drivers, it is not always feasible – especially since they are rare.
 And while Expressives are wonderful and fearless in asking for the sale, they are rarer still to find in retail.